Your Phone's Lock Screen Is About to Change

 Apple's iOS 16 update officially launches in the fall and just arrived in public beta on Monday.
 Glance has not provided a timeline for its US debut.

 The lock screen has long been considered an intimate space reserved for personal photos, important notifications and tools like the flashlight.
-But companies are increasingly looking to do more with that valuable location, as evidenced by Apple's iOS 16 update and other changes reportedly coming to Android phones.
+But companies are increasingly looking to do more with that valuable real estate, as evidenced by Apple's iOS 16 update and other changes reportedly coming to Android phones.

 Apple's iOS 16 update, which launched in public beta on Monday, will bring more customization options and new widgets to the iPhone's lock screen when it arrives this fall.
 You'll be able to see more information quickly and apply stylistic effects to lock screen photos similar to the iPhone's Portrait Mode photography feature.